JarlTuxen/2-semester-gitbook/faq.md

 ## Hand-ins

-* Feedback will be provided if current state of code is handed in
+* Feedback will be provided if code is handed in
 * The code does not have to live up to all requirements - and can serve as feedforward \(what to do from here\)

 ## Mandatories